 The PhD in criminology degree program is an interdisciplinary, research-oriented degree offered in conjunction with other graduate programs in the School of Economic, Political and Policy Sciences.
 The objective of the program is to provide students a coherent, yet intellectually challenging degree that adequately prepares them to conduct research among the many aspects of criminology and criminal justice, varying with individual interests and areas of specialty.
 Graduates of the PhD program will be qualified to teach at the university level as professors.
 Graduates will also be competent to enter into analytic and administrative posts in research and policy institutions, criminal justice organizations, and the private sector.

 Catalog page: PhD

-Degree requirements: Bachelor's or master's degree in criminology, sociology or a relevant discipline from an accredited college or university
+Degree requirements: Master's degree in criminology, sociology or a relevant discipline from an accredited college or university

 Test score required: Yes

 A combined verbal and quantitative score of 300 on the GRE is preferred.